antwoinegriggs/Online-Game-Finder/README.md

 <h2>Credits:</h2>

 MMObomb API (https://www.mmobomb.com/api1) for the game news feed and the anyanime API (https://www.npmjs.com/package/anyanime) for supplying random pictures on the Add Game page.

+Note: During testing, it is recommended to use Allow CORS browser extensions for enabling Cross-Origin Resource Sharing (CORS) to avoid any potential CORS-related issues.
+These extensions can be helpful during development testing.